ynput/ayon-documentation/website/docs/addon_wrap_artist.md

 ## Wrap integration

-A Faceform **Wrap** is a topology transfer tool for creation of digital characters based on 3D scans of real actors or sculpts.
+A Faceform Wrap is a topology transfer tool for creating digital characters based on 3D scans of real actors or sculpts.

-As **Wrap** has no Python API its integration is a bit limited.
-It can now open predefined template workfile based on profiles.
+As Wrap has no Python API, its integration is a bit limited.
+It can now open predefined template workfiles based on profiles.
 These template workfiles could contain placeholders which will be textually replaced before starting and opening a workfile with Wrap.

 This must be configured by Ayon admin in: `ayon+settings://wrap/workfile_builder/custom_templates`